sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 Create a file `group_vars/all/inventory_sources.yml` and add the required information to the list `controller_inventory_sources` to configure the UI to look like the screenshot

+** WE never decleared an inventory files here yet, and never declared the env variable **

 ```yaml
 ---
 controller_inventory_sources: